-Students who are currently enrolled in Texas A&M University School of Law may audit a class offered by the law school after they have completed their first year (full-time students) or their first two years (part-time students) if the professor approves and space is available in the class.
-See also Academic Standard 3.9 for further information on student auditing.
+Students who are currently enrolled in Texas A&M University School of Law may audit certain elective classes offered by the law school after they have completed their first year (full-time students) or their first two years (part-time students) if the professor approves and space is available in the class.
+See Academic Standard 3.9 for further information on student auditing.